munificent/craftinginterpreters/book/calls-and-functions.md

 they are called, they don't push a CallFrame, because there's no bytecode code for that frame to point to.

-We handle this by defining native functions as an entirely different object
+We handle this in clox by defining native functions as an entirely different object type:
-type:

 ^code obj-native (1 before, 2 after)

-The representation is simpler than ObjFunction -- just an Obj header and a pointer to the C function that implements the native behavior.
-The native function gets passed the argument count and a pointer to the first argument on the stack.
+The representation is simpler than ObjFunction -- merely an Obj header and a pointer to the C function that implements the native behavior.
+The native function takes the argument count and a pointer to the first argument on the stack.
 It accesses the arguments through that pointer.
 Once it's done, it returns the result value.

-As always, a new object type carries some accoutrement with it.
+As always, a new object type carries some accoutrements with it.
 To create an ObjNative, we declare a constructor-like function:

 ^code new-native-h (1 before, 1 after)